spreedly/iframe-tokenization-ref-impl/README.md

 **Certificate Registration Fails**
 - Verify your ENV_KEY and ACCESS_KEY are correct
-- Ensure the DOMAIN_NAME matches your actual domain

 **Other Issues**
 - Try rebuilding with `--no-cache` to ensure a fresh build